-- use formative and summative assessments to facilitate students' learning. - teachers, students, peers and parents are possible assessors. - observation checklist, portfolio, and project learning are examples of student learning record and report.
+- from assessment of learning to assessment for learning. - use formative and summative assessments to facilitate students' learning. - teachers, students, peers and parents are possible assessors. - log book, observation checklist, portfolio, and project learning are examples of student learning record and report.